-According to the Centers for Disease Control and Prevention’s Unintentional Drowning fact sheet, drowning is the fifth-leading cause overall of unintentional injury death in the United States, and children ages 1 to 4 have the highest drowning rates.
+According to the Centers for Disease Control and Prevention’s Unintentional Drowning fact sheet, drowning is the fifth-leading cause of unintentional injury death in the United States.
+Moreover, children ages 1 to 4 have the highest drowning rates.

 Does your yard have an inground or above-ground pool?
 That water’s pretty irresistible to children and pets, so it’s important to include safeguards that keep everyone dry unless it’s time to swim.

-- Install a safety cover: These covers are especially good for wintertime, and you can buy them for above- or inground pools.
+- Install a safety cover: These covers are perfect for wintertime, and you can buy them for above- or inground pools.

 - Install a pool alarm: One style, an invisible fence, includes perimeter points that you set up at designated areas around your pool.
 These points create a laser field when breached by a child or animal, triggers an alarm.

-The second type of pool alarm is a pressure sensitive and sits on the pool’s edge.
+The second type of pool alarm is pressure-sensitive and sits on the pool’s edge.
 It includes a tube that extends into the water.
 When something–a child or a pet–breaks the water’s surface, the wave that ripples out hits the tube and triggers an alarm.

 What better way to encourage kids to notice the world around them than by encouraging them to explore the garden?
 Oklahoma State University provides a checklist of reminders to keep you and your family safe.
 Here are a few basics:

-But if you send the dog out to do his business or stretch his legs (and chase a few squirrels), and your pup happens to enjoy munching on things that grow, he could easily, unintentionally poison himself.
-The Kennel Club has a list of house and garden plants that are poisonous to dogs, including azaleas, cyclamen, daffodil bulbs, hyacinth, foxgloves, and daylilies.
+But sending the dog out to do his business or stretch his legs carries some risk.
+If your pup happens to enjoy munching on things that grow, he could easily unintentionally poison himself.
+The Kennel Club has a list of house and garden plants poisonous to dogs, including azaleas, cyclamen, daffodil bulbs, hyacinth, foxgloves, and daylilies.
 The website provides a list of poisonous plants to dogs.

 Not sure if your pet or child has ingested a poisonous plant?
 Call Poison Control at 1-800-222-1222 or visit webpoisoncontrol.org.

-- Fence safety: If your garden or yard is enclosed by a perimeter fence, check it at the beginning of each season, and periodically throughout the spring, summer and fall months when you’re outside, to ensure that it’s still sturdy and secure.
+- Fence safety: If your garden or yard is enclosed by a perimeter fence, check it at the beginning of each season.
+Then periodically check during spring, summer, and fall months when you’re outside to ensure that it’s still sturdy and secure.

 Insects are no laughing matter…for kids or pets.
 From the itching mosquito bites to the burn on a bee sting, they can put a real damper on all your summer fun!

 Call a pest professional to find out how you can safely remove bugs from your yard.
-Alert them that you do have little people and pets that will be playing outside and of any allergies.
+Alert them that you have little people and pets playing outside and of any allergies.
 They will work with you to find the safest product.

 Also, learn the correct way to remove ticks from pets and children.
 Keep tick removal supplies on hand.

-In a child’s imagination, the backyard isn’t a yard–it’s a pirate ship attacking a hapless merchant.
+In a child’s imagination, the backyard isn’t a yard–rather, it’s a pirate ship attacking a hapless merchant.
 It’s a magical world inhabited by fairies and talking critters.
 It’s a battlefield where trainers fight to see whose Pokemon is champion.

-Taking a few precautions ensures everyone’s protection and gives you peace of mind so that you, too, can enjoy your backyard with your children and pets.
+Taking a few precautions ensures everyone’s protection.
+It gives you peace of mind so that you, too, can enjoy your backyard with your children and pets.